What Is a vCIO and Does Your Business Need One?

 A quality vCIO should be able to provide sole focus on your business as a reliable point of contact for technological expertise.

-A staggering 71% of businesses have orphaned subscriptions, each having three on average.
-If you have orphaned solutions, then you’re effectively carrying dead weight in your organization
+A staggering 71% of businesses have orphaned subscriptions (often in the form of legacy software that is no longer fit for purpose), each having three on average.
+If you have orphaned technology, then you’re effectively carrying dead weight in your organization.

 Though virtual in name, the relationship between the decision maker and the vCIO should be strong, productive, and personal.